garamond/spring-rabbitmq-demo/README.md

 # Spring Integration over RabbitMQ annotation-config demo

-This simple application is a demonstration of running Spring Integration 4 over RabbitMQ with JavaConfig annotations an only minimal XML configuration.
+This simple application is a demonstration of running Spring Integration 4 over RabbitMQ with JavaConfig annotations and only minimal XML configuration.

 Features:

+ * Traverses the entire Spring Integration/Spring AMQP/RabbitMQ messaging stack.
+Twice.
  * The configuration of Spring Integration is isolated and done with JavaConfig annotations (inside the `IntegrationTestConfig` class)
  * XML configuration is limited to the basic "plumbing": channel definitions, Spring AMQP and RabbitMQ (in `rabbitmq-config.xml`)